- Cheapest car insurance in Iowa for a bad driving record

 Cheapest car insurance in Iowa with multiple tickets

-This table shows Iowa drivers how much multiple tickets increase premiums.
+This table shows drivers in Iowa how much having multiple tickets can raise their insurance premiums.

 Company | Average annual premium for clean record | Annual premium with a speeding ticket |